 Muhlenberg County Public Libraries

 At the end of each year, I create the Christmas event poster design for my hometown library system in Kentucky.
 This is always one of my favorite seasonal projects to plan and execute.
+I love being a Christmas poster artist!

 Muhlenberg County’s annual holiday events take place at their Thistle Cottage location.
 Thistle Cottage is a converted historic home which is located in the county seat of Greenville, KY.
-Many of the local businesses sponsor the Christmas trees that go on display throughout December at the Jubilee of Trees.
+Many local businesses sponsor the Christmas trees that go on display throughout December at the Jubilee of Trees.

 Also, kids of all ages get to take pictures with Santa Claus himself one day during the proceedings.
 I love coming up with a new, distinct solution for this seasonal project each and every year.